 - Think about search phrases and keywords to your work and use them in your abstract. - PhD students who just started their projects and do not yet have results may write their abstract based on the first three sections, namely: motivation, problem statement and planned approach - Count your words!
 The word limit for the Empa PhD Symposium is 250 words, which is a commonly used prescription.
-Please make sure that the abstract does not exceed the limit. - (Optional) You are free to add one picture along with your abstract if you think it is important for explaining your project.
+Please make sure that the abstract does not exceed the limit. - We strongly encourage to add one picture along with your abstract if you think it is important for explaining your project.
 This could include a method or a result.

-All PhD Students are welcome to send an abstract to PhD-Symposium@empa.ch before 20th Oc-tober 2023.
+All PhD Students are welcome to send an abstract to PhD-Symposium@empa.ch before 10th January 2024.
 Please name your file "LastName_FirstName".